 Even the most reliable routers can encounter issues that disrupt network performance.
 Here are some common problems and their troubleshooting tips:

-- Connectivity: Ensure all cables are securely connected and the router is powered on.
+- Connectivity: Ensure cables are securely connected and restart the router.

-- Slow Speeds: Check for bandwidth-hogging applications and consider upgrading your plan.
+- Speed: Check for bandwidth-hogging applications and update firmware.

-- Interference: Move the router away from other electronic devices and metal objects.
+- Interference: Avoid placing the router near other electronic devices.

 Frequently Asked Questions about Router